AdenGuo/PracticalMachineLearningProject/README.md

 This is a repository containing project assignment from Coursera course  Practical Machine Learning.

-You should view the main_file.html fro grading.
+You should view the main_file.html for grading.

 And main_file.Rmd is the R markdown file producing the html.